LUSAS-Software/LUSAS-API-Examples/vbscript/README.md

 ### Visual Studio Code

-To associate the lvb extension with `VBScript`, follow these steps:
+To associate the lvb extension with `VBScript` and add basic language features for Visual Basic Scripts, follow these steps:
+1. Install the VSC plug in `VBS` (published by Sherpen)
-1. Open an `*.lvb` file with Visual Studio Code
+2. Open an `*.lvb` file with Visual Studio Code
-2. Click on the "Plain Text" label at the lower right window corner
+3. Click on the "Plain Text" label at the lower right window corner
-3. Select "Configure File Association for '.lvb'..."
+4. Select "Configure File Association for '.lvb'..."
-4. Select "VBScript" from the list
+5. Select "VBScript" from the list

 ### Notepad++